circleci/circleci-docs/jekyll/_ccie/overview.md

 description: "High-level overview of the CircleCI Enterprise."
 ---

-This article provides an overview of CircleCI Enterprise architecture in the following sections:
+This article provides an overview of CircleCI Enterprise features, environments, and architecture in the following sections:

 * TOC
 {:toc}